Rajasthan Tour

 8:30 AM; Jaipur welcomed us with a cloudy sky and drizzle.
 The weather was very nice with the cold breeze.

-After tea and snacks, and keeping luggage in the room, we immediately started for Amber fort through Jalmahal.
-At Jalmahal stop, we took photos as kings from history.
+After tea and snacks, we kept the luggage in the room and immediately started for the Amber Fort.
+On the way, we stopped at Jalmahal, took photos as kings from history.
 We visited a museum nearby with old books and art.

-Amber Fort was heavily crowded, and it is a large fort spanning a large area.
-People are living in their homes, running market inside the fort boundary.
+Amber Fort was heavily crowded, and it is a large fort spread across a vast area.
+People live in homes and run markets within the fort boundaries.
 The driver arranged a very friendly guide for the visit.
-The fort has its own flag and a small flag below that indicating the presence of the king.
-Amber and Jaigarh forts are close by, where we headed next.
+The fort has its own flag, and a smaller flag below it indicates the presence of the king.
+Amber Fort and Jaigarh Fort are located close to each other, and we headed there next.

 Day 2 : 20-07-2025 (sunday) - Jaipur